discordx-ts/discordx/docs/docs/decorators/commands/slash.md

 ```

 :::danger
-**Global** slash commands take time to propagate on discord servers, we recommend to develop on a test server with the **Guild** specific mode
+**Global** application commands take time to propagate on discord servers, we recommend to develop on a test server with the **Guild** specific mode

 ```ts
 const client = new Client({